 The City, founded as a village in 1918, is a fully-developed, bedroom community.
 Infrastructure is comprised primarily of residential streets, street lights and signals, and underlying water, sewer, storm water lines.
 City parks include recreational land improvements, buildings, and facilities.
-In addition, the Municipal Services Center (MSC) and Public Service Center (PSC) buildings house the operations of the City departments.
+In addition, the Municipal Service Center (MSC) and Public Service Center (PSC) buildings house the operations of the City departments.
 The vast majority of the Capital Improvement Program (CIP) represents the cost of replacing and reconstructing the existing infrastructure of roads, lighting, waterlines, and sanitary and storm sewers.
 Thus, the CIP typically does not impact annual operating expenditures, and neither eliminates nor creates additional infrastructure.

-The City's financial policies include guidance for maintaining a 10-year CIP (updated annually) with the goal of achieving the annual replacement cost of the infrastructure based upon the service life of each component.
+The City's financial policies include guidance for maintaining a ten-year CIP (updated annually) with the goal of achieving the annual replacement cost of the infrastructure based upon the service life of each component.
 The CIP is managed and developed by a committee consisting of representatives from all the major divisions of the City.
 This committee is responsible for evaluating potential projects, adding and removing projects, and prioritizing the projects to be included within the CIP.
-For this budget cycle, the CIP included years 2023 - 2032 and totals \$139.33 million, or approximately \$13.9 million per year.
+For this budget cycle, the proposed CIP included years 2023 - 2032 and totals \$140.87 million, or approximately \$14.87 million per year.

-Capital Improvement Plan 2023 - 2032 (in millions) Detail Amount Percent Streets, etc. \$75.36 54.09% (includes streets, sidewalks, lights, signals, etc.) Utilities (includes waterlines, sewerlines, store 41.11 mwater proiects. brid 29.51% ges/culverts) Parks (excludes the proposed Community C 22.86 16.41% Total \$139.33 100.00%
+Capital Improvement Plan 2023 - 2032 (in millions) Detail Streets, etc. (includes streets, sidewalks, lights, signals Amount \$75.36 s, etc.) Percent 53.50% Utilities (includes waterlines, sewerlines, storm 41.11 water projects, brid 29.18% ges/culverts) Parks (excludes the proposed Community Ce 24.4 enter) 17.32% Total \$140.87 100.00%

 The most significant portion of the CIP continues to be street maintenance and reconstruction.
-When prioritizing streets within the CIP, the City considers both the condition of the street and the type of street (state route, arterial, and collector) and its proximity to a school, public safety facility, public activity center, or economic development area.
+When prioritizing streets within the CIP, the City considers both the condition of the street are the type of street (state route, arterial, and collector) and its proximity to a school, public safety facility, public activity center, or economic development area.
 Every two years, a physical inspection of all streets in Upper Arlington is completed.
 In this endeavor, the roads are inspected for pavement cracking, pavement defects, curb and gutter conditions, and cracking seal conditions and a score is assigned for each category.
-Curbs and gutters are also inspected (where present) with the pavement and their condition included with the overall rating.
+Curb and gutters are also inspected (where present) with the pavement and their condition is included with the overall rating.
 From these individual scores, a Pavement Condition Rating (PCR) is generated.
 The PCR ranges from 0 to 100, with 100 being a road with no distress.
 The lower the score, the worse the rated condition and the higher priority it is given.
 Roads with scores above 75 are generally in fair to good condition and are candidates for crack sealing maintenance activities.
 Roads with scores 75 and less are candidates for maintenance and reconstruction, depending on the severity and nature of the defects.